JosephSafouri/OXO-2123/README.md

 After running these commands, flutter should automatically download all necessary dependencies.

 ### Running the application
--Connect your Android device to your computer
+1. Connect your Android device to your computer
--In your Android device, enable developer mode and then enable USB debugging.
+1. In your Android device, enable developer mode and then enable USB debugging.
+2. Clone the repository into your desired directory.
--Open Android Studio and open the devices tab
+3. Open the project in Android Studio and open the devices tab.
--Click the physical tab and ensure that your device is appearing -Select your device for running
+4. Click the physical tab and ensure that your device is appearing
+5. Select your device for running
--Run the app!
+6. Run the app!

 # Release Notes
 ## Version 0.5.0
 ### Features
 <ul>
     <li> Implemented feature to use pixel pitch and pixel coordinates to find accurate measurements for straight line drawing.</li>
-    <li>Added feature to create multiple text boxes and allow them to be dragged. <li>
+    <li>Added feature to create multiple text boxes and allow them to be dragged. </li>
 </ul>

 ### Bug Fixes
 <ul>
     <li> Fixed toolbar so that different options are not overlapping and allows user much more screen space to draw on. </li>
     <li> Fixed problem where text was not wrapping when users inputted multiple characters into the textbox. </li>
-    <li> Fixed issue where toolbar would shift back and worth depending on whether a text box was visible. <li>
+    <li> Fixed issue where toolbar would shift back and worth depending on whether a text box was visible. </li>
 </ul>

 ### Known Issues